The process for making representations to the Chief Officer, regarding information that may be released on a DBS certificate.

 - if the subject appears unaware of the information being considered for disclosure

-- if the facts are not clear and are in dispute
+- if the facts are unclear and in dispute

-This need for representation was highlighted in a Supreme Court Judgement on 26 October 2009 that considered the impact of the information released by the police, on the applicant, as part of the enhanced DBS process.
-The court referred to the role of the Chief Officer who is required to:
+The need for representation was highlighted in a Supreme Court judgement on 26 October 2009 that considered the impact of the information released by the police on the applicant, as part of the enhanced DBS check process.
+The court referred to the role of the Chief Officer, who is required to:

-- determine whether information ‘might be relevant’ to the application
+- determine if information ‘might be relevant’ to the application

-- determine whether the information ‘ought to be included’
+- determine if the information ‘ought to be included’

-The court focused on the second element and considered the impact that the release of information could have on an applicant if the Chief Officer did not properly assess the ‘ought to be included’ element.
+The court focused on the second element and considered the impact that the release of information could have on an applicant, if the Chief Officer did not properly assess if the information ‘ought to be included’.

-The process of making representations will mean that where a force considers the information which they intend to disclose may be regarded by the subject as false, unreliable or out of date or where the outcome is not known, the subject should be able to review the information and make representations about the information and its proposed release.
+The process of making representations means that where a force considers that the information intended for disclosure may be regarded as false, unreliable or out of date, or where the outcome is not known, the subject should be able to review the information and make representations about the information and its proposed release.

-Subsequent to the Supreme Court judgement, the case of R (B) v Derbyshire Constabulary, 16 September 2011, shed more light on the matter:
+Subsequent to the Supreme Court judgement, the case of R (B) v Derbyshire Constabulary, 16 September 2011, provided further insight into the matter:

 To support this process, part of the Quality Assurance Framework (QAF v9) has been updated to reflect the judgement.

-The representations process will operate within the QAF (MP7 and MP8 stages – the final part of the process) undertaken by senior practitioners and the Chief Officer of the relevant force.
+The representations process will operate within the Quality Assurance Framework (MP7 and MP8 stages – the final part of the process), undertaken by senior practitioners and the Chief Officer of the relevant force.

 Where the Chief Officer considers that representations should be afforded:

-- the force should inform the subject that they require them to either view the proposed disclosure text or ask the subject for further information for the purpose of representations
+- the force should inform the subject that they require them to either view the proposed disclosure text, or provide further information for the purpose of representations

 - the force should issue a reminder letter to the subject if no response is received within the specified time

-- if the subject does not respond to the force within 14 days of signing for receipt, the force is to issue a reminder letter to the subject and provide a further seven days for response.
-The force will advise that if no response is made within seven days, the proposed disclosure text will be released on the enhanced DBS certificate
+If the subject does not respond within 14 days of signing for receipt, the force must issue a reminder letter and provide a further 7 days for response.
+The force will advise that if no response is made within 7 days, the proposed disclosure text will be released on the enhanced DBS certificate.

-- in each instance, the force is to record the details (the rationale for offering representation; the dates sent/received; the subject response; and the rationale for the decision outcome) with their QAF audit trail documentation
+In each instance, the force must record the details (the rationale for offering representation; the dates sent/received; the subject response; and the rationale for the decision outcome) with their QAF audit trail documentation.